huaibovip/DilateMorph_TMI/configs/registration/dilatemorph/README.md

 <!-- [ABSTRACT] -->

-Image registration, a pivotal technique in medical image analysis, faces the challenge of establishing high-precision spatial correspondences across images.
+Image registration, a pivotal technique in medical image analysis, faces the challenge of establishing high-accuracy spatial correspondences across images.
 Although convolutional networks can expand local receptive field by enlarging kernel size, their inherent hierarchical architecture and limited network depth still struggle to capture global dependencies.
-In contrast, Transformer-based architectures achieve long-range modeling through self-attention, but suffer from quadratic computational complexity with respect to the number of tokens.
+In contrast, Transformer-based architectures achieve long-range modeling through self-attention, but suffer from quadratic computation complexity.
-In this paper, we propose a novel dual-stream registration framework, termed DilateMorph, which leverages multi-dilation cross-attention (MDCA) to achieve efficient feature correlation and matching while preserving global perception.
-Specifically, dual-stream branches with multi-dilation Transformer block (MDTB) independently encode input images, while a cross-stream communication (CSC) mechanism is introduced during encoding to enhance feature interaction between the two streams.
+In this paper, we propose a novel dual-stream registration framework, termed DilateMorph, which leverages multi-dilation cross-attention (MDCA) to efficiently correlate and match features while preserving global perception.
+Specifically, dual-stream branches with multi-dilation Transformer block (MDTB) independently encode input images, and a cross-stream communication (CSC) mechanism is introduced during encoding to enhance feature interaction between the two streams.
 Within this process, MDCA is designed to extract and explicitly match multi-level feature pairs, enabling anatomical structure alignment across broader regions.
-Subsequently, a symmetric decoding strategy (SDS) is adopted to alternately decode the encoded multi-scale features into bidirectional deformation fields, effectively strengthening the inverse consistency of fields.
+Subsequently, a symmetric decoding strategy (SDS) is adopted to alternately decode the encoded multi-scale features into bi-directional deformation fields, effectively strengthening the inverse consistency of the fields.
-Extensive experiments on multiple public datasets, covering both unimodal and multimodal registration tasks, demonstrate that DilateMorph achieves significant advantages in registration accuracy and computational efficiency, highlighting its potential for medical image registration applications.
+Extensive experiments on multiple public datasets, covering both unimodal and multimodal registration tasks, show that DilateMorph outperforms the related methods in registration accuracy and computation efficiency, highlighting its potential for medical image registration applications.
 The code is publicly available at https://github.com/huaibovip/DilateMorph_TMI.